-Borrowers’ payments are lower at first and then increase.
+Borrowers’ payments are lower at first and then increase, usually every two years.
 An important feature of this plan is that no monthly payment will exceed more than three times any other monthly payment.
 Borrowers using this plan typically repay a greater amount of interest than they would have under the standard repayment plan.

 Borrowers may repay over a 25-year period on a standard or graduated repayment plan if they have loans totaling more than $30,000 and were new borrowers on or after Oct.
 7, 1998.

-Monthly payments are based on adjusted gross income (AGI, plus spouse’s income if married), family size and the total amount of direct loans.
-Borrowers have 25 years to repay, and the unpaid portion will be forgiven.
+Borrowers’ monthly payments will be 10% of discretionary income.
+Payments are recalculated each year and are based on updated income and family size.
+Borrowers have 20 or 25 years to repay, and the unpaid portion will be forgiven.
 However, borrowers may have to pay income tax on the amount that is forgiven.